Rlk81/CS3398-cardassians-S2019/README.md

 * Isaac
   * With the basic menus operational, I intend to move on to finding a way to track game scores and statistics.
 With access to a game score, I will be able to implement a change in color and/or speed at score thresholds to indicate moving up to a new level.

+ ## Project Status After Sprint 2 / Next Steps
+ Status of project: functional and looking better than ever!
+ Current additional features: Revamped UI, added difficulty settings, Lines to predict block placement, Hold Piece, revamped internal code.
+* Ralph
+  * I did follow through with my previous ambitions from the last sprint as i added lines to help predict where blocks would land inside of game.cpp and helped implenement a basic facade pattern inside of facade.cpp.
+  * For the next sprint I would like the ability to change the color of blocks during the game.
+* Brian
+  *
+* Fred
+  *
+* Isaac
+  *